 What Determines the Tablet Size and Shape?

-According to the FDA guidelines, the recommended size of a tablet that can be swallowed whole should be less than 22 mm.
-This means if the tablet is larger than the threshold size, you will find it hard to ingest.
+According to the FDA guidelines, the recommended size of tablets that can be swallowed whole should be less than 22 mm.
+This means if the size of tablets is larger than the threshold size, you will find it hard to ingest.
 In addition to swallowability, there are multiple factors to consider when choosing or producing tablets.

 Dosage